 Silver Tips, also referred to as Red Fir trees, are most popular for their aesthetic.
 These trees have blue-green needles on the outskirts of their branches that contrast with the color of the interior needles, giving a silver tipped look to the tree.
 Besides their beauty, silver tips are also a great choice because they have extremely stiff branches to hold the heaviest of ornaments and have great "keep ability" to last throughout the season.

-Some Highlights from Last Christmas Season:
+Some Highlights from our past Christmas Seasons:

 Here's a look into what our store will look like once Christmas Season is here!